ronenm/meteor-currency/README.md

                                                         // Returns a ReactiveVar

 Exchange.unregister_exchange('USD','JPY');   // Unregister the JPYUSD pair from querying.
-                                             // This does not necessarly remove the pais from the query list
+                                             // This does not necessary remove the pairs from the query list
                                              // Since we use reference counter

-// Eventhough it say 'now' download_exchange_now not necessarly performs the exchange update immediatly
+// Even though it say 'now' download_exchange_now not necessary performs the exchange update immediately
-// If you want it to be performed immediatly (still asynchronously) use the second form Exchange.download_exchange_now();     // Runs the download exchange if it is not running and redo it in Exchage.exchange_interval_min intervals
+// If you want it to be performed immediately (still asynchronously) use the second form Exchange.download_exchange_now();     // Runs the download exchange if it is not running and redo it in Exchage.exchange_interval_min intervals
-Exchange.download_exchange_now(true); // Runs the download exchange immediatly and redi it in Exchage.exchange_interval_min intervals
+Exchange.download_exchange_now(true); // Runs the download exchange immediately and redo it in Exchage.exchange_interval_min intervals
                                       // (If there is already a setInterval running it will stop it and create new setInterval)

 ```